Election of Student Representatives

 Programme Representation of Students

-The students' representation for doctoral programmes represents the interests of doctoral candidates at the Vienna University of Technology.
+The students' representation for doctoral programmes represents the interests of doctoral candidates at the TU Wien.
 This comprises the counselling of doctoral candidates, participation in the curricular commission, contact to professors and the works council (Betriebsrat).
 The election for the programme representation is a personal election, there are five persons to be elected (you may mark up to five crosses on the ballot).

 The students' representatives are at the same time members of the Fachschaft Doktorat, which is open for all doctoral candidates.
 Decisions are made by everyone participating in the Fachschaft, not only by the elected representatives.
 The elections legitimise the representatives, which makes the described decision making process possible.